drupalcommerce/commerce/README.md

 cd core/
 composer drupal-update
 ```
-6. Enable the Commerce submodules.
+6. Enable the Commerce modules and submodules.

 Notes:
 - * Devel is currently not optional because of a core bug: https://www.drupal.org/node/2315801